 Is Circling the Kaaba and Kissing the Black Stone Just Idol Worship?

 The charge has surface plausibility: Muslims orient toward a physical structure five times a day, circle it during pilgrimage, and kiss a stone embedded in its wall.
 If a stranger from outside described this behaviour without context, “idol worship” might seem like a reasonable description.
-The Islamic account explains exactly why it is not — and the distinction is not arbitrary.
+The Islamic account explains exactly why the description fails, and the distinction is not arbitrary.

 What worship actually requires

-The defining feature of worship — in Islamic theology and in most serious philosophical accounts — is not physical orientation or physical contact with an object.
-It is the directing of ultimate reverence, dependence, and submission toward an entity as an end in itself.
-When a Muslim prays facing the Kaaba, they are not directing their prayer to the Kaaba.
-They are directing their prayer to God.
-The Kaaba is a qiblah — a direction — not a deity.
+The defining feature of worship, in Islamic theology and in most serious philosophical accounts, is the directing of ultimate reverence, dependence, and submission toward an entity as an end in itself.
+Physical orientation is a separate matter.
+When a Muslim prays facing the Kaaba, they are directing their prayer to God.
+The Kaaba is a qiblah (direction).
+The qiblah is functional, not theological.

-The analogy is imperfect but clarifying: a person praying in a cathedral does not worship the building.
+The analogy is imperfect but clarifying.
+A person praying in a cathedral does not worship the building.
 A soldier saluting a flag does not worship the cloth.
-Physical orientation is not the same as metaphysical submission.
+A Jew facing Jerusalem does not worship the city.
+Physical orientation is one thing.
+Metaphysical submission is another.
 The Quran is explicit that God is not located in the Kaaba and is not contained by any physical structure.
-The direction is a unifying convention, not a theological claim about where God lives.

 What the Black Stone is and is not